Pinky Anand: Education

 Anand graduated from Lady Shri Ram College for Women and received her LLB degree from the Faculty of Law, University of Delhi.
-In 1979–80, she was elected as the first woman Secretary of Delhi University Students Union (DUSU) winning with the highest number of votes.
-In 1980, she studied at Harvard University to receive a Master of Law degree, supported by an Inlaks Scholarship from the Inlaks Shivdasani Foundation.
+Between 1979–1980, she was elected the first woman secretary of the Delhi University Students Union (DUSU).
+Supported by a scholarship from the Inlaks Shivdasani Foundation, she studied at Harvard University to receive her Master of Laws in 1980.

 Career

-Anand is considered an expert in the field of constitutional, property, private international, family, environmental and corporate laws.
-She was the head of the All-India Legal Cell at the Bharatiya Janata Party (BJP) and is a former Additional Advocate-General for the State of Uttarakhand.
+Anand has worked in constitutional, property, private international, family, environmental and corporate law.
+She was the head of the All-India Legal Cell at the Bharatiya Janata Party (BJP) and is a former Additional Advocate-General for the state of Uttarakhand.
 In 2007, she was designated as a senior advocate.
-On 9 July 2014, she was appointed as an Additional Solicitor General of India.
-She is the second female lawyer to be appointed to this position after Indira Jaising was appointed in the United Progressive Alliance government.
-Anand now practices in the Supreme Court of India.
-Some of the leading cases fought by her are related to constitutional right of freedom and expression for Indian actress Khushbu in which the Supreme Court upheld the rights in a path breaking judgment and quashed 21 cases of defamation.
-She represented the Government of France in the famous case of the French aircraft carrier Clemenceau against genetically modified food in India, etc. She was the Chairperson, National Committee Law, ASSOCHAM Ladies League.
-She was the Vice President of Bar Association of India.
-Anand has received several awards for excellence in law including FICCI and Bharat Nirman, Women Achiever.
-She was also an Arbitrator with the Indian Council of Arbitrations.
-According to Anand her life-changing court case was when she, then a novice in law appeared against the reputed jurist L. M. Singhvi and eventually won.
+On July 9, 2014, she was appointed as an Additional Solicitor General of India.
+She is the second female lawyer to be appointed to this position, following Indira Jaising.
+Anand practices in the Supreme Court of India.
+She has worked for the Indian actress Khushbu, including twenty-one cases of defamation.
+She has also represented the Government of France in the case of the French aircraft carrier Clemenceau against genetically modified food in India.

 Political career

-Anand was a member of All India National Executive of BJP and has served as the national convenor of BJP's legal and legislative cell from 2007 till 2010.
-She represented BJP in the 5th General Assembly International Conference of Asian Political Parties (ICAPP) at Astana, Kazakhstan-24–26 September 2009 and was elected as the Vice President of the session on Women and Politics.
+Anand was a member of All India National Executive of BJP and served as the National Convenor of BJP's legal and legislative cell from 2007 to 2010.
+She represented BJP in the 5th General Assembly of International Conference of Asian Political Parties (ICAPP) at Astana, Kazakhstan-24–26 September 2009 and was elected the Vice President of the session on Women and Politics.
 She was a Member of the Delegation of the BJP to Kochi in July 2010.